OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The 'wait' method is used to "complete" a matrix, which may have
+The `wait` method is used to "complete" a matrix, which may have
 pending operations waiting to be performed when using the default
 SuiteSparse non-blocking mode.
 As a side effect, wait will sort
 the elements of the input: